-You may or may not know that in addition helping people start keto, I also run a local meal prep service that offers keto (and standard) meals to my local clients.
+You may or may not know that in addition to helping people start keto, I also run a local meal prep service that offers keto (and standard) meals to my local clients.
 Whenever someone moves from a Standard American Diet to a Keto Diet, one of the things they are going to miss is potatoes.
 Everyone tries to find a way to be able to eat potatoes on keto.

-Are potatoes keto friendly?
-No, potatoes are not keto friendly because they are too high in carbs.
+Potatoes are not keto friendly because they are too high in carbs.
 One medium white potato has 32.3 Net Carbs, which is more than your net carbohydrate allotment for the entire day.